 The constraint conditions in the optimization problem (3-2-1) are:

-where is a production function and ¦Ä is a
+is a production function and ¦Ä is a

 rate of capital retirement(depreciation).